 To minimize shrinkage in 100% natural fiber fabrics and blends I recommend preshrinking your yardage by washing and drying it on hot.
 Read on to find out how I do it.

-STEP 1: Cut yardage into 5 yard lengths.
+STEP 1: Cut yardage into 4 to 5 yard lengths.
 No need to serge or zigzag raw edges.
 Expect cut edges to ravel 1/2″ to 1″ on most cotton denim, canvas and linen fabrics.
 This is normal and will not interfere with the usability of your yardage.

 STEP 3: Tumble dry on hot.
-Dry (1) yard length at a time.
+Dry (1) cut length at a time.
 Drying time depends on type of fabric but 20 to 30 minutes is the norm.
 IMPORTANT: wet yardage quickly wads up into a ball after you start the dryer.
 Be sure to remove the fabric, unwind it and put it back in the dryer.
 Do this every 10 minutes.
 It’s a hassle but believe me this is the best way to minimize wrinkles.

 STEP 4: Remove fabric from dryer promptly when dry.
 If you won’t be using your fabric right away, roll it on a cardboard tube rather than folding it.
 This will keep the fabric crease-free.